 UPDATE: The deadline for this grant opportunity has passed.
-We expect to announce the finalists by June 15, 2017.
+We plan to notify the grantees by July 15, 2017.
+We appreciate your patience.

 The Pulitzer Center on Crisis Reporting, a grant-giving non-profit organization that supports independent global journalism, is seeking applications from independent media organizations with creative ideas to innovatively surface and report information on property rights and land-related issues in their region.
 This grant opportunity is intended for independent media organizations based outside the United States.